spaceagetv/jazz-midi/README.md

 # jazz-midi
-MIDI support for Node.js and browsers
+A cross platform MIDI library for for Node.js and browsers.

 See also: [Web MIDI API](https://github.com/jazz-soft/web-midi)